fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_packages_firewall_policy.html.markdown

 * `replacemsg_override_group` - Override the default replacement message group for this policy.
 * `reputation_direction` - Direction of the initial traffic for reputation to take effect.
 Valid values: `source`, `destination`.

+* `reputation_direction6` - Direction of the initial traffic for IPv6 reputation to take effect.
+Valid values: `source`, `destination`.

 * `reputation_minimum` - Minimum Reputation to take action.
+* `reputation_minimum6` - IPv6 Minimum Reputation to take action.
 * `rsso` - Enable/disable RADIUS single sign-on (RSSO).
 Valid values: `disable`, `enable`.

 * `rtp_addr` - Address names if this is an RTP NAT policy.